jeffsp/SPOC/README.md

 * [X] spoc transform: Change fields in a point cloud, the output point cloud points will be in the same order [X] Replace fields
+      [ ] Center points about mean
-      [ ] Rotate by N degrees about Z axis
+      [ ] Rotate by N degrees about X/Y/Z axis
       [ ] Add offset to X,Y,Z
       [ ] Scale by X,Y,Z
       [ ] Set random seed